mohammadll/lets-learn-KIC/09-kong-ingress-acl-plugin/README.md

     --from-literal=rsa_public_key="-----BEGIN PUBLIC KEY-----
     REPLACE YOUR OWN RSA PUBLIC KEY HERE
      -----END PUBLIC KEY-----"
-You can find public-key when you choose `rsa256` Algorithm do the same for normal user but replace `admin-issuer` with `user-issuer`
+You can find public-key when you choose `rsa256` Algorithm .

+do the same for normal user but replace `admin-issuer` with `user-issuer` for the payload:

+    {
+      "iss": "admin-issuer"
+    }
+Save normal user token:

+    export USER_JWT=ey....
+Create its secret and replace `admin-issuer` with `user-issuer`